ShuoShenDe/Designing-conversations-improving-human-interactions-with-AI/readme.md

 We hope you find these prompts useful and have fun using AI models!

-# Some Public Promots Repo
+# Some Public Promots Resources

 - [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts)